Geology (GEOL) 200

 Cronin, V. S. (Ed.), & Tasa, D. (Illus.).
 (2018).
 Laboratory Manual in Physical Geology, (11th ed.)
 New York: Pearson.

-The course materials include a study guide, a course manual and a set of assignments, which are all provided online.
-A Mohs’ hardness scale kit, a pocket stereoscope, Athabasca University set of mineral chips, Athabasca University set of rock chips, and a maps kit are included in a course package sent to the student.
+The course materials include a Study Guide, a Course Orientation and a set of assignments, which are all provided online.
+A Mohs hardness scale kit, a pocket stereoscope, Athabasca University set of mineral chips, Athabasca University set of rock chips, and a maps kit are included in a course package sent to the student.

 The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.